datasphere/datasphere/docs/ARCHITECTURE.md

  * First load should display Hello world in edit mode.
  * Saving should ask to publish to a sane web default.
  * It should be easy to view source which should have something like ```:text Hello World```

-## Components

-### Formatters

-Formatters have scope.
-They can declare their scope, meaning the type of nodes they can represent. i.e. Markdown -> text / Mermaid -> diagrams /...

-   * themes can package formatters.

-### Connectors